kyma-project/website/content/blog-posts/2022-03-25-release-notes-2.1/index.md

 - [General](#general) - Support for Kubernetes 1.21.
 - [CLI](#cli) - Dry-run option for the `deploy` command in alpha, specifying components with **downloadURL** and **version**, generating schema for Function manifests, support for Gardener cluster hibernation, provisioning commands for GKE, AKS, and AWS removed
 - [Eventing](#eventing) - Support for non-alphanumeric characters in event types
-- [Observability](#observability) - Kiali and Jaeger upgraded, monitoring upgraded, metrics restructured, Grafana dashboards improved, the `alertmanager` chart revamped, logging chart updated and Loki improved
+- [Observability](#observability) - Kiali and Jaeger upgraded, monitoring upgraded, Grafana dashboards improved, the `alertmanager` chart revamped, Logging chart updated and Loki improved
 - [Serverless](#serverless) - Node.js 12 deprecated
 - [Service Mesh](#service-mesh) - FIPS distroless Istio images provided by Solo, Istio refactored and upgraded to 1.12.3